suburban-daredevil/Smart-Mask-Enforcement-System/README.md

 #### Image Model
 Tiny_Conv model trained on the Spectogram of the microphone input
 #### Audio Model
-MobileNetV1 for trained on the 96x96 Grayscale images
+MobileNetV1 trained on the 96x96 Grayscale images
 ## Try this project